Artic144/Stardew-damage-calculator/README.md

 }
 ```

-The last 2 lines are the important part here: because the damage a weapon does has to be an integer, a lot of rounding happens in the calculations.
+The last 2 lines are the important part here: Stardew damage works only with whole numbers, or integers.
+Because the damage a weapon does has to be an integer, a lot of rounding happens in the calculations.
 This means that even though the Ruby forge *should* increase a weapon's base damage by 10%, sometimes it's a little less because of this rounding.

 Whenever a number is cast to an integer using `(int)` it drops all the decimals and does no rounding, so even `(int)3.999999 = 3`.
 The `Math.Max` function usually doesn't affect the result of ruby forges because by the time you've unlocked the forge, you have a pretty strong weapon where 10% of it's minimum damage is at least 1 anyway.
 If you forge something like your starter sword with rubies however, this `Math.Max` will ensure that you at least get 1 bonus damage added per ruby.
 ___